SAS96/BuildingLink_Driver/README.md

 ## Overview

-This project utilizes SQLite with ADO.NET.
+This project utilizes SQLite with SQLite-specific data access.
 It contains various methods with logging and documentation above each method for easy reference.

 ## Getting Started